About Maximus Peto

 - Kidney disease (#9)

-As I studied type 2 diabetes, which is an extreme form of a condition called insulin resistance, I found that all of these leading causes of death were much more likely in people with type 2 diabetes.
+As I studied type 2 diabetes, which is a chronic and extreme form of a condition called insulin resistance, I found that all of these leading causes of death were much more likely in people with type 2 diabetes.
 So I wondered whether we could reduce the risk for all of these diseases simultaneously by preventing or reversing insulin resistance.
 I spent three years (2016-2018) researching this question, and ultimately concluded that insulin resistance is indeed associated with these common causes of death, and that it’s relatively simple to reverse insulin resistance.
-I wrote a book about my research findings for a general audience called Insulin resistance for longer life, and created an online course based on the findings in the book which helps people understand and manage their personal insulin sensitivity with a customized, 4-week insulin sensitivity program they can follow at home.
-You can find the book and the course on this website.
+I wrote a book about my research findings for a general audience called Insulin resistance for longer life.
+I also created an online course based on the findings in the book which helps people understand and manage their personal insulin sensitivity with a customized, 4-week insulin sensitivity program they can follow at home.
+This book and course will eventually be released on this website.

-My research on insulin sensitivity led me to conclude that insulin sensitivity management may be the single most valuable habit for better health and longer life, except possibly avoiding cigarette smoking, which may be just as bad or worse for health and longevity than is insulin resistance.
+My research on insulin sensitivity led me to conclude that insulin sensitivity management may be the single most valuable habit for better health and longer life, except possibly avoiding cigarette smoking, which may be just as bad or worse for health and longevity than is insulin resistance (by the way, smoking causes insulin resistance).
 But managing insulin sensitivity biomarkers is not the only habit that is necessary to minimize the risk for common causes of death.
 Higher insulin sensitivity is associated with lower blood pressure, lower cholesterol, lower triglycerides, but it is not the only factor that influences these other risk factors for the leading cause of human death, heart disease.
 Moreover, while cancer is the #2 cause of death in the United States and a leading cause of death in many countries, it actually consists of many different cancers, which have many different risk factors, including smoking, H. pylori infection, alcohol consumption, and HPV infections.
-Healthy insulin sensitivity is associated with only a modest reduction in the risk for different types of cancer, so it’s clear to me there are other risk factors to manage if we want to greatly reduce our risk of heart disease and cancer.
+Healthy insulin sensitivity is associated with only a modest reduction in the risk for many different types of cancer, so it’s clear to me there are other risk factors to manage besides insulin sensitivity if we want to greatly reduce our risk of cancer.
 Future work at Long Life Labs will focus on the most important risk factors for heart disease and cancer, as well as actions we can take now to reduce our risks for these leading causes of human death.